VPN Encryption Explained: How Does it Work?

 1. When visiting websites, ensure the URL starts with “https” instead of “http.”
 The “https” indicates a secure, encrypted connection.

-2. Perform DNS and IP leak tests to ensure your VPN is not leaking sensitive information.
+2. Perform DNS leak tests and IP leak tests to ensure your VPN is not leaking sensitive information.
 There are online tools available that can help you verify if your VPN is properly protecting your DNS queries and IP address.

 3. Review the documentation provided by your VPN provider.
 Look for information on the encryption protocols and algorithms they use and their commitment to privacy and data protection.